ljungmark/eggup-node/README.md

 ```javascript
 set_notify();
 ```
-Turn on or off the notification sound for your device.
+Turn on or off the notification sounds for your device.

 # Hotkeys